 The Pop Up: It is a movement that is either unconsidered by those that execute it flawlessly, or it is a movement that becomes a bane of surfing.
 To those of you that have issues, problems, and difficulties with the start of your surfing, this is how you fix your surf pop up.

 SURF POP UP TECHNIQUE

-First you must be clear that there is no singular one way to pop up “correctly”.
+First, you must be clear that there is no singular way to pop up “correctly”.
 As you’ve just seen in the Pros in Slow Mo video, they all pop up differently, but it’s smooth, flowing, and ultimately results in an upright yet casual surf stance.

 Some plant the rear foot first, while others plant the feet simultaneously.
 You’ll notice some still have their hands on the board when their front foot plants, while there are others that have already begun uprighting the torso and arms while the front foot comes in contact with the board.
 The point is this: there is no one right way, however there are consistencies you want to aim for.

-There will also be individual needs for technique based on aspects like your height, your femur length, board size, and previous joint injures, surgeries, and mobility.
+There will also be individual needs for the technique based on aspects like your height, your femur length, the board size, and previous joint injuries, surgeries, and mobility.

 If you get a better idea of where your body needs to end up, and how it needs to start, the in-between process will become easier.
 If you need to start at A, and und up at C, you should have a better idea of what B needs to,… well… be. (that was damn clever).

 Let’s create a bit of clarity on what your problem is, so you can have a better idea of what you need to implement to fix your pop up.